Quick Answer

 The Treatment Response Problem

 The CRA assesses anxiety with appropriate therapy.
 If medication or therapy successfully reduces symptoms below the marked restriction threshold, the DTC may not apply.
-The treating clinician should explicitly document:
+The treating clinician should document what remains difficult despite treatment:

 - What therapies have been tried, including duration and dose